AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 =====================

 .. todo:: Provide full detail on Representation Issues.
-          To be completed in the Milestone 4 version of this document.
+          To be completed in a post-Release 1 version of this document.

 .. todo:: This statement was originally in this chapter
      "Pragma or aspect ``Unchecked_Union`` is not in |SPARK|" this needs to be recorded in the list of unsupported aspects and pragmas.
+     To be completed in the Milestone 4 version of this document.

 Operational and Representation Aspects
 ---------------------------------------